jkrotoszynska/jkrotoszynska/README.md

 In my life, I focus on self-development.
 My goal is to expand my knowledge.
 I have no problem with that because learning is a pleasure for me!

 :mortar_board: I' m currently a student of Computer Science and Econometrics
-:woman_technologist: I connect my future with C#, Java, Android or databases
+:woman_technologist: Intern at Broadridge
-:crossed_swords: The hardest language for me is Scala, and unfortunately I like challenges so I' want to beat it.
+:crossed_swords: At this moment I'm lerning Python and English language

 ***
 <p align="center">